Rochdale Town Hall: Clock tower

 The tower rises from a plinth and has four stages including the gable-headed clock stage, which is also decorated with pinnacles.
 A small stone spire completes the composition.
+The design of the original tower was more elaborate and 50 ft higher than its successor, which is 190 ft tall.

 Interior

 Murals in the former council chamber depict the inventions that drove the Industrial Revolution, and the Great Hall is adorned with a large fresco of the signing of Magna Carta by artist Henry Holiday, although the painting is dirty.
 Responsibility for the decoration of the interior was given to Heaton, Butler and Bayne, who incorporated floor tiles that were manufactured by Mintons and decorated with the local insignia and the Royal coat of arms of the United Kingdom.

 The stone Grand Staircase, which leads from the vestibule to the Great Hall, is decorated with stained glass; such glass windows decorate most of the Town Hall and are considered to be the finest example of the work of Heaton, Butler and Bayne.
 The medieval style Great Hall, described by Pevsner as a room of "great splendour and simplicity", has a hammerbeam roof flanked by statues of angels, in a design that resembles Westminster Hall.

 James Jepson Binns built the town hall's pipe organ in 1913; it was rebuilt in 1979 by J.W.
 Walker & Sons Ltd.

 Heritage status and function

-The Town Hall was listed at Grade I on 25 October 1951.
+The town hall was listed at Grade I on 25 October 1951.
 Such buildings are defined as being of "exceptional interest, sometimes considered to be internationally important".

 In February 2001, it was one of 39 Grade I listed buildings, and 3,701 listed buildings of all grades, in Greater Manchester.
 Within the Metropolitan Borough of Rochdale, it is one of only three Grade I listed buildings, and 312 listed buildings of all grades.

 Although the majority of local government functions now take place within Number One Riverside, Rochdale Town Hall continues to be used for cultural and ceremonial functions.
 For instance, it is used for the Metropolitan Borough of Rochdale's mayoralty, civil registry, and for formal naturalisation in British Citizenship ceremonies.